 Have you thought about how ethical your bank is?
 Do you know where your money goes when you put money into your bank account?
 Do you know what happens with your monthly payments into your pension or ISA?

+There are an increasing amount of banks and financial businesses 'going green'.
 One example, The Co-operative Bank is the only UK high street bank with a customer-led Ethical Policy which is now incorporated into the Bank's Articles of Association.
-Other alternative banks, such as Triodos, Starling and Charity Bank who are appearing in the market, are not only disrupting the financial industry but are paving the way for ethical banking.
+Other alternative banks, such as Triodos, Starling and Charity Bank which are appearing in the market, are not only disrupting the financial industry but are paving the way for ethical banking.
+Many banks like HSBC and Barclays are aiming for net-zero in an effort to reduce the carbon emissions they create - but make sure you do your research, as green washing is rife in this arena!

 What is ethical banking?

-You could expand further into ethical finance too to include looking at impact investing, socially responsible investing and where you take out a business or personal loan.
+You could expand further into ethical finance with other financial institutions including impact investing, socially responsible investing and where you take out a business or personal loan in order to contribute to the fight against climate change.

 Where should you start?

-Do your research into who you are banking with.
+Do your research into who you are banking with and search for green banking options.
 If you are able to, review alternative options and make the switch!
 The Good Shopping Guide created a handy comparison table of UK banks here.
 SwitchIt, a global movement for switching to safer banks, helps you to review your bank (and energy!) providers, to switch who you bank with or to demand that they change how they operate.

 If you have an employee pension or personal pension, again, it is worth contacting your pension provider to find out what your pension funds are being used to invest in.
-With the introduction of automatic enrolment for employees, this is another investment many of us do not think much about.
+The introduction of automatic enrolment for employees, is another investment many of us do not think much about.

 Your pension is usually set up with what is referred to as a default ‘portfolio fund’ that is likely to include fossil fuels, so you can find out if they have any specific portfolios that avoid fossil fuels or other harmful industries and ask to change funds.
 Depending on the pension provider, you may not have a socially responsible option available.
 If you find this to be the case then it is worth researching and making a switch.